 - Remove an access door at the bottom of the printer.
 Using the knob, release the door.
 Remove pieces stuck in the rollers.

-- Now lift the front cover and pull out extra paper jam slowly.
+- Now lift the front cover and pull out the extra paper jam slowly.

 - Check the printer carriage.
 It must move freely from one to the other side.
 Move the carriage gently by unplugging the power cord.
 Rotate the rollers three times if you find the carriage not moving freely.
 Everything within the printer should move easily.